 Widmaier added: "The day of rest is being embraced across the board.

 "Because of the nature of the game, and to assure a final that can be played at the highest competitive level, you need an extra day of rest.
 We recognised that."

-the men's final will be played on Monday, 9 September, with the men's singles semi-finals on Saturday, 7 September.
+Under the new format the men's final will be played on Monday, 9 September, with the men's singles semi-finals on Saturday, 7 September.

 The women's singles semi-finals remain unchanged and will be played on Friday, 6 September while the women's final will take place on Sunday, 8 September.